valendesigns/option-tree/readme.txt

 3. Documentation

 == Changelog ==

+= 2.2.0 =
+* Added UI support for WordPress 3.8.
+* Added the On/Off toggle option type.
+* Added the 'ot_echo_option' function.
+Contributors via github @joshlevinson.
+* Added filter 'ot_theme_options_contextual_help' which allows you to filter the Contextual Help on the Theme Options page.
+* Added filter 'ot_theme_options_sections' which allows you to filter the Sections on the Theme Options page.
+Contributors via github @joshlevinson.
+* Added filter 'ot_theme_options_settings' which allows you to filter the Settings on the Theme Options page.
+Contributors via github @joshlevinson.

 = 2.1.4 =
 * Hotfix - Fixed the Numeric Slider not work inside of a newly added List item.